dromo77/Vibrant-Juice-Co/README.md

 # Vibrant-Juice-Co
-Vibrant Juice Co. is a template that can be used for a juicing company.
+Vibrant Juice Co. can be used as a template for a juicing website or similar company.

-View a demo of the site [here]().
+View a demo of the site [here](https://dromo77.github.io/Vibrant-Juice-Co/).